Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Bribie Island's median income among taxpayers was $40,505 in financial year 2022.
-The average income stood at $55,358 during the same period.
-In comparison, Greater Brisbane had a median income of $55,645 and an average income of $70,520.
-By September 2025, estimated median income would be approximately $46,172, and average income would be around $63,103, based on Wage Price Index growth of 13.99% since financial year 2022.
-According to the 2021 Census, incomes in Bribie Island fall between the 2nd and 5th percentiles nationally.
-The income band of $400-$799 captures 33.1% of the community (7,328 individuals), differing from surrounding regions where the $1,500-$2,999 band dominates at 33.3%.
-This indicates that 41.5% of residents earn less than $800 per week, suggesting constrained household budgets.
-Housing affordability pressures are severe, with only 83.8% of income remaining after housing costs, ranking at the 4th percentile nationally.
+Bribie Island SA2's income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in Bribie Island SA2 was $40,505 with an average of $55,358, compared to Greater Brisbane's $55,645 and $70,520 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Bribie Island SA2 are approximately $46,172 (median) and $63,103 (average) as of September 2025.
+According to 2021 Census figures, incomes in Bribie Island fall between the 2nd and 5th percentiles nationally for households, families, and individuals.
+The income band of $400 - 799 captures 33.1% of the community (7,335 individuals), differing from surrounding regions where $1,500 - 2,999 dominates at 33.3%.
+A significant proportion, 41.5%, earn less than $800 per week, indicating constrained household budgets.
+Housing affordability pressures are severe with only 83.8% of income remaining, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income